TonghuiJiang/Javascript-course/README.md

 # This is a javsascript course repo.

-## this repo includs simple exercise and projects.
+## This repo includs simple exercise and projects.

 The projects include DOM manipulation, the Budget App Project